British Columbia and Canada

 The bibliography holds German & English resources related to German immigrants with a German, Austrian or Swiss background who immigrated ca. 1850-present to Western Canada (British Columbia, Alberta, Saskatchewan & Manitoba).
 It includes diaries, poems, biographies, articles, collections, theses, photographs, audio recordings, websites, etc.

 The “British Columbia and Canada through Arriving Eyes” project is run by the University of British Columbia in Vancouver, BC.
-The members are Dr. Kyle Frackman, Assistant Professor of Germanic Studies at the Department of Central, Eastern and Northern European Studies; Keith Bunnell, Reference and Collections Librarian (Humanities & Social Sciences Division) at the Walter C. Koerner Library & Marc Stoeckle, Research Assistant & Graduate from the School of Library, Archival and Information Studies at UBC.
+The members are Dr. Kyle Frackman, Assistant Professor of Germanic Studies at the Department of Central, Eastern and Northern European Studies; Keith Bunnell, Reference and Collections Librarian (Humanities & Social Sciences Division) at the Walter C. Koerner Library & Marc Stoeckle, Research and Learning Librarian for the School of Creative & Performing Arts and the School of Languages, Linguistics, Literatures & Cultures at the University of Calgary.

 Please visit the official blog of the research project, which was written over the course of over one year.
 It includes oral history interviews, field trips, collecting and researching archival material, etc.